Craven Week

 The Craven Week is an annual rugby union tournament organised for schoolboys in the Republic of South Africa.
-The tournament started in July 1964, and is named after the legendary Springbok rugby union player and coach Dr Danie Craven.
+The tournament started in July 1964, and is named after the legendary Springbok rugby union player and coach Danie Craven.
+The Western Province U18 side are the current holders of the Craven week after claiming the unofficial final in 2026 defeating Western Province XV 40-24.
+Western Province U18 also currently hold the most final wins (21).

+History

 The tournament has its humble beginnings in an idea by Piet Malan, then Springbok flanker, in 1949, around the time of the South African Rugby Board's 75th anniversary.
 He wanted schools to feature in the celebrations and approached Danie Craven in Potgietersrus on how this could be done.